ckan/ckan/doc/maintaining/configuration.rst

 Note, ckan.licenses_url is a rename of the deprecated 'licenses_group_url'.

-.. _ckan.licenses_offered
+.. _ckan.licenses_offered:

 ckan.licenses_offered
 ^^^^^^^^^^^^^^^^^^^^^

 A list of licenses that are offered to the user, selected from the licenses list.
 By specifying a subset of licenses using this option, you are effectively 'deprecating' the other licenses.
-Deprecating is preferable to deleting the old license, else any datasets with the old license will not show the licence title, URL or openness.
+Deprecating is preferable to deleting the old license, else any datasets with the old license will not show the license title, URL or openness.
 In addition, this option allows you to specify a particular ordering of the licenses in the drop-down list (otherwise they are in alphabetical order).

 Expressed as the license IDs in a space-separated list.